Ireland's Fittest Family

-Ireland's Fittest Family is an Irish TV series where families from across Ireland compete in different adventure races and fitness competitions in an effort to win €15,000 and the title of 'Ireland's Fittest Family'.
+Ireland's Fittest Family is an Irish TV series where families from across Ireland compete in different adventure races and fitness competitions in an effort to win 15,000 euro.

-Since 2014 there have been ten seasons of the programme and three celebrity specials.
+Since 2014 there have been eleven seasons of the programme and five celebrity specials.

 Season 1

 The first season saw coaches, Davy Fitzgerald, Kenneth Egan, Nikki Symmons and Eddie O'Sullivan take part in the competition.

 In the first episode each coach began with three families.

 The Heats took place in Dublin docks, the quarterfinals took place in Killary Adventure Centre, the semifinals took place in Hell and Back, the final returned to Dublin docks.

 The winning family were the O'Reilly family from County Cavan coached by Nikki Symmons.

 Season 2

 The second season saw coaches, Davy Fitzgerald and Kenneth Egan return.
 New coaches Derval O'Rourke and Jason Sherlock replaced Nikki Symmons and Eddie O'Sullivan.

 The second season also saw Season 1 runners-up, the Daverns return for a second year in a row.
 Season 1 early eliminated family, the Rices returned for a second year in a row too, this time with their brother David replacing their brother Stephen.

 The first round heats took place in Spike Island in County Cork, the second round took place in Killary Adventure Centre, the quarterfinals took place in Hell and Back, the semifinal was in Lough Key Forest Park and the final returned to Hell and Back.

 The winning family were the Kingston family from County Cork coached by Derval O'Rourke who defeated the Mulhare family from County Laois also coached by O'Rourke.
 This remains the only time two families went head to head in the final race mentored by the same coach.